helkey/distributed-systems/README.md

 ### Message Bus

-Cassandra can scale to 100s of brokers and millions of messages per second with real time (~10 ms) latency.
-Cassandra is used by
-[35% of Fortune 500 companies](https://opensourceunderdogs.com/episode-13-confluent-apache-kafka-streaming-with-jay-kreps),
-including AirBnB, LinkedIn, Netflix, and Uber.
+Kafka can scale to 100s of brokers and millions of messages per second with real time (~10 ms) latency.
+Kafka is used by [35% of Fortune 500 companies](https://opensourceunderdogs.com/episode-13-confluent-apache-kafka-streaming-with-jay-kreps), including AirBnB, LinkedIn, Netflix, and Uber.